 The rate of tax to be paid on overdrawn Directors Loan Accounts under s455 of the Corporation Tax Act 2010 is the dividend Higher Rate.
 From April 2022, the s455 rate increased to 33.75%.

 You can find out more about dividends and what tax you pay in our Knowledge article.

 National Minimum Wage and National Living Wage

-From 6th April 2021,the percentage applied to the list price of the car will increase based on the CO2 emissions published by the Vehicle Certification Agency.
+The percentage applied to the list price of the car is based on the CO2 emissions published by the Vehicle Certification Agency.
 HMRC has published a ready reckoner you can use to calculate your company car tax.

 Company vans and fuel benefit for company cars

-When your company pays for fuel you have used personally or allows personal use of a company van, it is a BiK.
+When your company pays for fuel you have used personally or allows personal use of a company van, it is a benefit kind (BiK).
 These fuel benefit charges only apply if fuel is provided for personal use.